small-time-dev/small-time-dev/README.md

 - 👋 Hi, I’m @CurtisLMartin
-- 👁️ I am a director and support worker at Care Culture
+- 👁️ I am a Director and Support Worker at Care Culture
-- 👀 I am constantly learning and building systems within Care Culture to ensure we fly into the future
+- 👀 I am building systems within Care Culture to ensure we fly into the future
-- 🌱 I’m deeply interested all sciences, humans and relationships, history and more!
+- 🌱 I’m deeply interested learning, sciences, humans and relationships, and the world.
 - 📫 Reach me here!

+- Be a multiplier.

 <!---
 CurtisLMartin/CurtisLMartin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.